mattilindroth/mattilindroth/README.md

 - 👋 Hi, I’m Matti Lindroth
 - 👀 I’m interested in programming, technology, nature and politics
-- 🌱 I’m currently learning how to be a dad
+- 🌱 I do a lot of running and mountain bicycling.
+Aim is to run a full 100mile ultra trail some year.
 - 📫 How to reach me ...

 <!---